- All Ages

 Peel Castle has not told us about their dining options.

-Peel Castle has not told us if they are fully pushchair friendly.
+No, Peel Castle have stated they are not pushchair friendly.

 Peel Castle has not told us if they are dog friendly.